bowman2001/perplexdoc/content/doc/intro/workflow/resources/index.md

 ## Fallback: resources from related page bundles

-There is also the option to reuse local page resources from related pages as a fallback.
+There is also the option to reuse local page resources as a fallback.
+If a resource can’t be found the theme uses the partial {$mod-resource/func/helper/page-fallback.html} to look elsewhere.
+We can overwrite this partial with one in the same relative path to our projects {$layouts/partials} folder.

+### Default

+The theme falls back to resources from the parent folder by default.

+### Alternative example

-If a resource can’t be found elsewhere this theme is also looking for resources in related taxonomy and parent pages.
-This also allows to use of already registered resources in simple pages, which aren’t bundles themselves.
+This documentation project falls back to related taxonomies and parent pages.
+This also allows the use of resources from taxonomy terms in simple pages.

 The fallback search happens in the following **lookup order**: